domonik/RAPDOR/docs/source/export.rst

 The JSON format will keep the current state of the object.
 This is the recommended format. if you want to display your data later on a server (see :ref:`Server Setup<server-setup>`).
-You can export it either via the Dash button or via the  :func:`~RDPMSpecData.to_json` function in python:
+You can export it either via the Dash button or via the  :func:`~RAPDORData.to_json` function in python: